 Such modest arrangements of apples, pears, tables, and ceramics fascinated Cézanne throughout his decades-long career and chart the progression of his artistic development.
 From the artist’s early investigations, which aimed to shock audiences through ambitious and singular handling of paint, to the complex and painstakingly crafted output of his last decade, Cézanne continually reinvented his still lifes, exhibiting ever more experimentation and nuance with each canvas.
 Incorporating a relatively narrow range of elements in each composition and often utilizing the same recognizable fabrics, baskets, and pitchers, Cézanne rearranged and reimagined each ensemble, resulting in new spatial relationships underscored by an experimental focus on fundamental formal qualities.

-Unlike some of Cézanne’s earlier works, which faithfully transcribed the appearance of the furnishings, paneling, and wallpaper around him, the emphasis in Nature morte: pommes et poires falls exclusively on the fruit.
-In contrast to his later still lifes, in which the more flamboyant compositions are constructed with architectural white cloths or colorful drapes, the objects in the present work are laid in a forward-facing arc which repeats the quiet ellipse of the plate.
+Unlike some of Cézanne’s earlier works, which faithfully transcribed the appearance of the furnishings, panelling, and wallpaper around him, the emphasis in Nature morte: pommes et poires falls exclusively on the fruit.
+In contrast to his later still lifes, in which the more flamboyant compositions are constructed with architectural white cloths or colourful drapes, the objects in the present work are laid in a forward-facing arc which repeats the quiet ellipse of the plate.

 With these simple and delicate touches, Cézanne achieves a painting of classic harmony while simultaneously providing the future generation of painters a blueprint for Modernist painting and sculpture through an understated yet persistent challenge of traditional perspective.
 A motivating force behind the revolutionary Cubist compositions of Picasso and Braque, who would demonstrate a similar dedication to challenging perspective, Cézanne’s continual experimentation and the planar distortions best evinced in his still lifes directly impacted the way a future generation of artists would view the world and their artistic practice.
 Masterworks such as Nature morte: pommes et poires would cement Cézanne’s legacy as a pioneering artist and would help define art of the 20th century.